 Entering Protected Mode

-After that, you must execute a far jump to a protected mode code segment.
+After that, you must execute a far jump to a protected mode code segment in order to clear possible invalid command cache.
+Using JMP FAR results in error, for the assembler does not know at this point that we are in protected mode.
 If this code segment is a 16-bit code segment, you must do:

 db 0eah dw StartPM dw 018h